Redefining Technology

 • Impact : Reduces unplanned downtime significantly

-Example : Example: A silicon wafer fabrication facility deployed AI-driven predictive maintenance, reducing unplanned downtime by 30% by anticipating equipment failures before they occur and scheduling timely maintenance.
+Example : Example: A silicon wafer fabrication facility deployed AI-driven predictive maintenance, reducing unplanned downtime by 30% by anticipating equipment failures and scheduling timely maintenance.

 • Impact : Extends equipment lifespan and reliability